Friday, March 29, 2024

 Mouth of a Cave, El Scorpion Canyon Park, CA, photo by Julie O/chthonickore, 2023

 And the mouth of the night sky (Nut), is an entrance to the 𓇽 Duat / Ṭuat / dwꜣt the place of the afterlife.
 It is at the st "place, seat" of, or entrance to the womb/tomb (in the body of Nut, the starry sky).
-And the stars themselves divide the night into "hours," and certain stars, ⭐️ sba / sbꜣ "star," were thought of in ancient Egypt as gates or doors.
-The same word sba / sbꜣ also had the meaning of "gateway, gate, door."
-A sba "star" could indicate a passage in the sky, as certain stars would be seen hourly rising or setting in the ⭐️-light [ṭua-light / dwꜣ -light] and the dual-light of the twilight ("half"-light) lit sky.
+And the stars themselves divide the night into "hours," and certain stars, ⭐️ sbasb"star," were thought of in ancient Egypt as gates or doors.
+The same word sba / sb also had the meaning of "gateway, gate, door."
+A sba "star" could indicate a passage in the sky, as certain stars would be seen hourly rising or setting in the ⭐️-light [ṭua-light / dw -light] and the dual-light of the twilight ("half"-light) lit sky.

-dwꜣ "prayer, worship, adoration; praise, respect; supplication" with the dawning of the morning star and the rising sun.
+And there was certainly reason to pray, tua /twꜣ / dua /dw "prayer, worship, adoration; praise, respect; supplication" with the dawning of the morning star and the rising sun.

-Which is at the horizon (Akhet/ꜣẖt) the place where the sun rises above the mountain (ḏw/Dw)[which mountain hieroglyph is also used in the word Dw N26 "bad, evil, sad of heart" *at the bottom of the list] So we are back to things "dew-y" and "two-y" being related to things relating to death (*dau-), dying (*dheu-ing) and change, things that *dheu- "flow," like the "shinny" (*dyeu-y) stars in the sky (Duat), that from evening to morning change their place, flowing from hour to hour, and represent the deities, the "shining ones," who are immortal and worthy of adoration.
+(*dheu-ing) and change, things that *dheu- "flow," like the "shinny" (*dyeu-y) stars in the sky (Duat), that from evening to morning change their place, flowing from hour to hour, and represent the deities, the "shining ones," who are immortal and worthy of adoration.

 So, death is not always the end of the story.
 We are only a little over half way through the Fool's Journey!
 There is much more to come, and even once we make it through to the end of the Major Arcana, it all just starts over again . . . with the fool.
 What ever thing is being called death at any time and place is just an indication of transformation in progress.
 And some transformations are more difficult than others, like the earthly death of the living, when a soul is separated from its body, which is, as far as we experience and care, final for the rest of our lives.
 Once a loved one dies, we go on, sometimes for a long time without ever seeing that person (or animal) again.
 It's not like wheat, or even flowers.
 No one cares if the wheat dies and is consumed, when more wheat will grow (unless you want to have your cake and eat it too).
 There isn't a personal attachment to grains of wheat, and even the sentimentality that might accompany a special beautiful flower when it withers and dies and has to be thrown out, is nothing compared to the loss felt at the death of another human being.
 Death can be hard to stomach.
-Thanatos [Death] himself is described in the Theogony as having, Death can't be too concerned with feelings, he just needs to do what needs to be done at the time it needs to be done.
-Nothing personal!
+Thanatos [Death] himself is described in the Theogony as having,

 So Death can be dreaded, and being the unnamed card, this makes its association with the number 13, XIII all the more mortifying.
 If he had been named, in the Tarot de Marseilles he would be, Le Mort, from Latin mors (genitive mortis) "death," from PIE root *mer- "to rub away, harm," also "to die."
 Which might remind us of myrrh, which is used as a type of medicinal rub, which in Hebrew is mor, and was used as an ointment for embalming, therefore used for those who die, which is muth "to die" in Hebrew, sounding like mooth which reminds us of "moth".
 And in ancient Egypt the so called "man with bleeding head" hieroglyph was a determinative for mt / mwt meaning "to die," but mt / mwt was also the "griffon vulture" hieroglyph, which also had the meaning "mother," which English word is from PIE root *mater.
 The vulture hieroglyph (mwt) also represented the protective mother goddess Mut.
 All this then brings more light to the depth of the symbolism in the Halloween Tarot Death card than might have been first observed.